Workforce, training and education

 In the Eastern Region, trainees usually undertake research based in Cambridge or Lister.

 Through the Cambridge University School of Medicine, the Cambridge Institute for Medical Research and the Cambridge Biomedical Research Centre there are excellent opportunities for translational and clinical research, focusing on the broad areas of immune-mediated renal disease and renal genetic disorders.
-Professors Clatworthy and Smith have large laboratories investigating basic and translational research into immune mediated renal disease, including vasculitis and transplantation, whilst Professor Jayne's group is more clinically focussed, leading a number of multi national clinical trials in Vasculitis.
+Professors Clatworthy, Thomas and McKInney have large laboratories investigating basic and translational research into immune mediated renal disease, including vasculitis and transplantation, whilst Professor Jayne's group is more clinically focussed, leading a number of multi national clinical trials in Vasculitis.
 Professor Karet's leads a world renowned group investigating tubular and genetic renal disorders.
-There are usually at least 7 trainees undertaking a period of research in Cambridge, supported by Fellowships from KKRF, Wellcome Trust and MRC.
+There is also a large surgical research programme focussed on transplantation.
+There are usually at least 7 trainees undertaking a period of research in Cambridge, supported by Fellowships from Kidney Research UK, NIHR, Wellcome Trust and MRC.
 We are lucky to have the Addenbrookes Charitable Trust, which often supports trainees to start in research so they are well placed to obtain one of these prestigious Fellowships.

 The Lister Hospital is linked to the University of Hertfordshire.
-Professor Ken Farrington is a world leader in Dialysis Research and is Head of the Centre for Health Services and Clinical Research at the University of Hertfordshire.
+Professor Enric Vilar is a world leader in Dialysis Research and is Head of the Centre for Health Services and Clinical Research at the University of Hertfordshire.
 His group is an excellent place for those trainees with a special interest in Dialysis.

 Essential qualifications for Entry